Nikunjmistry22/Nikunjmistry22/README.md

 - 💼 **Work Experience**:
   - **Data Analyst Intern at NeenOPal**
      _CURRENT_
-    - Developing GCP dimension tables for the GA dashboard at the 'Event level', 'Page level', and 'Session level' for all GA KPIs of a US client project.
+    - Writing BigQuery scripts to develop dimension tables for a GA dashboard, enabling data integration from Google Analytics to Power BI for a US client project.
     - Working on an internal project, which involves building an ETL pipeline using AWS services.

 - 💼 **Work Experience**: